HongruZZ/Gra-CRC-miRTar/README.md

 The pre-training nucleotide-to-graph neural networks to identify potential miRNA-mRNA interactions in colorectal cancer patients

 # Requirements
-The codes are tested in Python 3.8.16 and you can install all of the required packages by running the following codes:
+The codes are tested in Python 3.8.16 and you can install all of the required packages by running the following commands:
 ```
 pip install -r requirements.txt
 ```